raymondtith00-hash/Gitlab-Passive-OSINT-Assessment/README.md

 ### Why This Matters

-WHOIS records provide publicly available registration information that can help analysts validate domain ownership, identify the registrar, review important registration dates, and determine whether domain registration information is publicly available or protected through privacy services.
+WHOIS records provide publicly available registration information that helps analysts validate a domain's legitimacy, identify its registrar, review registration history, and determine the domain's current status.
+This information establishes a trusted baseline before investigating an organization's DNS infrastructure and other publicly accessible assets.

 ### Collection Method

-A WHOIS lookup was performed against GitLab's primary domain using the native `whois` utility in Kali Linux.
-The results were reviewed to identify publicly available registration information associated with the domain.
+A WHOIS lookup was performed against GitLab's primary domain (`gitlab.com`) using the native `whois` utility in Kali Linux.
+The output was reviewed to identify publicly available registration information associated with the domain.

 ### Evidence

-**Figure 4 – WHOIS Results for gitlab.com**
+**Figure 4 – WHOIS Results for `gitlab.com`**

 ![WHOIS Results](screenshots/04-gitlab-whois-results.png)